addyh/mirror-cypher/README.md

 # mirror-cypher
 Decode and encode secret messages!

+Try it out.
+Encode a secret message with it, and send it to a friend to see if they can figure out how to decode it!
+(If they need a hint, tell them to look at their keyboard and imagine it was a mirror from left to right.)

 ```python
 # An encoding/decoding cypher algorithm
 # That acts as if your keyboard buttons have been mirrored in place!